 Have you been tossing and turning at night?
 Perhaps you're having trouble falling asleep because you're lying in bed worrying about work and finances.
 Or, you wake up in the middle of the night and can't fall back asleep.
 Or, you wake up feeling more tired, not refreshed, in the morning and are excessively tired during the day.

 You're certainly not alone if you're suffering from any of these symptoms of insomnia.
-Forty-eight percent of Americans report insomnia occasionally, while 22% experience insomnia almost every night, according to a National Sleep Foundation survey.
+More than 25 percent of Americans report not getting enough sleep occasionally.
+And 10%, according to the CDC, experience insomnia almost every night.

 So, how do you tell if you've simply hit a rough patch that will pass, or if you have a chronic sleep problem?